hanwenzhang123/fullstack-note/01-note/README.md

 ## Scope

 #### lexical & global
-- Lexical Scope: a variable defined outside a function can be accessible inside another function defined after the variable declaration.
+- Lexical Scope: a variable defined outside a function can be accessible inside another function defined after the variable declaration (Whenever execution context is created, a lexical environment is also created)
-- Global Scope: contains, and is visible in, all other scopes
+- Global Scope: contains, and is visible in, all other scopes (Global object (in browsers, it is called window) which is referenced by ‘this’.)

 #### block vs function
 - `var` is function scope.